eiffel-community/eiffel-intelligence-frontend/wiki/markdown/docker.md

 - RabbitMq
 - ER
 - EI-Backend
-- EI-Frotend (Using the local EI-Frontend Docker image build from previous steps)
+- EI-Frontend (Using the local EI-Frontend Docker image build from previous steps)

 If you have used a different image tag when you build the EI Frontend docker image, then you need to update docker-compose.yml file.